traefik/traefik/docs/user-guide/cluster-docker-consul.md

 This guide explains how to use Træfik in high availability mode in a Docker Swarm and with Let's Encrypt.

-Why do we need Traefik in cluster mode?
+Why do we need Træfik in cluster mode?
 Running multiple instances should work out of the box?

-If you want to use Let's Encrypt with Traefik, sharing configuration or TLS certificates between many Træfik instances, you need Traefik cluster/HA.
+If you want to use Let's Encrypt with Træfik, sharing configuration or TLS certificates between many Træfik instances, you need Træfik cluster/HA.

 Ok, could we mount a shared volume used by all my instances?
 Yes, you can, but it will not work.
 When you use Let's Encrypt, you need to store certificates, but not only.
-When Traefik generates a new certificate, it configures a challenge and once Let's Encrypt will verify the ownership of the domain, it will ping back the challenge.
-If the challenge is not knowing by other Traefik instances, the validation will fail.
+When Træfik generates a new certificate, it configures a challenge and once Let's Encrypt will verify the ownership of the domain, it will ping back the challenge.
+If the challenge is not knowing by other Træfik instances, the validation will fail.

 For more information about challenge: [Automatic Certificate Management Environment (ACME)](https://github.com/ietf-wg-acme/acme/blob/master/draft-ietf-acme-acme.md#tls-with-server-name-indication-tls-sni)